Best Day Trip from Cartagena: Palenque de San Basilio

 Conditions in this village are poor, though improving.
 Most of the town now has electricity and running water, though we were told many locals still go to the creek to wash clothes and bathe.

 The improvements are in large part due to a project by the United Nations called Decenio Internacional Para Los Afrodescendientes.
-The town now has a medical clinic with doctors and an ambulance as well as a small school where Palenquero is now taught to all students.
+The town now has a medical clinic with doctors and an ambulance and a small school where Palenquero is now taught to all students.

 Throughout the town, there are artistic representations of pride, from a “Black Lives Matter” mural to other murals depicting strength and their connection to Africa.